Best private Google alternatives: The ultimate list to De-Google your life in 2025.

 Stop using Google Translate, DeepL is much better!
 Though not the best solution when it comes to privacy protections, this translation app is, first, better than Google in terms of results and, second, makes sure your private data is not leaked to the US tech giant, but safeguarded under German privacy protection laws.

 A couple of years ago, the German start-up DeepL set out to build an AI-powered translation tool, DeepL.
-It does not only yield much better results than Google, but it also sets you free from Google tracking when you want to translate your texts.
+It not only yields much better results than Google, but it also sets you free from Google tracking when you want to translate your texts.
 DeepL does not support all languages yet, but it does currently support 32 languages.

 YouTube alternatives